 After 35 years old, hormone levels start to drop.

 What Are Normal Testosterone Levels By Age in Men?

 Testosterone is measured in nanograms per deciliter (ng/dL).
 At its peak, during your adolescent years, a normal range for your testosterone is anywhere between 300 and 1,200 ng/dL.
 When you’re entering your mid-thirties, you’ll start to see it declining by at least one percent per year.

 “After 35 years old, we see hormones start to drop,” says McDevitt.

 “But we are now seeing a lot of young patients with low T, which is due to environmental factors, like more plastic leaching PCBs (polychlorinated biphenyls) into your body where these elements resemble estrogen, but also teens don’t get enough sleep, they have more stress.
 Many military patients, with a rougher lifestyle, their T drops faster than normal aging.”

-Clinically, hypogonadism, or low testosterone, is defined as having a level of 200 ng/dL for two readings (a threshold often used by insurance companies to determine whether treatment could be covered).
+Clinically, male hypogonadism, or low testosterone, is defined as having a level of 200 ng/dL for two readings (a threshold often used by insurance companies to determine whether treatment could be covered).
 However McDevitt says you’ll want to be around 300 ng/dL.